drewshlee/Can-We-Predict-Life-Expectancy-And-How-Do-Three-Independent-Variables-Relate-To-Life-Expectancy-/README.md

-# Can-We-Predict-Life-Expectancy?
+# Can We-Predict Life-Expectancy?
 How does Life Expectancy relate to GDP per Capita, Population, and Schooling?

 ## Background